An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 There are many different risk factors for breast cancer.

-Most cases of breast cancer occur in women older than age 60.
-According to the American Cancer Society, about 1 in 8 cases of invasive breast cancer are found in women younger than age 45, while 2 in 3 cases of invasive breast cancer are found in women ages 55 and older.
+The risk for breast cancer increases with age.
+According to the American Cancer Society (ACS), about 1 in 8 cases of invasive breast cancer are found in women younger than age 45, while 2 in 3 cases of invasive breast cancer are found in women ages 55 and older.

-Breast cancer is slightly more common among white woman than African-American, Asian, Latina, or Native American women.
-However, African-American women tend to have more aggressive types of breast cancer tumors and are more likely to die from breast cancer than women of other races.
+In the United States, breast cancer is more common among white women compared with African-American, Asian, Hispanic, or Native American women.
+However, African-American women tend to have more aggressive types of breast tumors and are more likely to die from breast cancer than women of other races.

 Breast cancer is also more prevalent among Jewish women of Eastern European (Ashkenazi) descent.

 Women who have a family history of breast cancer are at increased risk for developing breast cancer themselves.
-Having a first-degree relative (mother, sister, or daughter) who has been diagnosed with breast cancer doubles the risk for developing breast cancer.
+Having a first-degree relative (mother, sister, or daughter) who has been diagnosed with breast cancer nearly doubles the risk of developing breast cancer.

 Women who have had ovarian cancer are at increased risk for developing breast cancer.
 A personal history of breast cancer increases the risk of developing a new cancer in the same or other breast.

-BRCA Genes: Inherited mutations in genes known as BRCA1 or BRCA2 are responsible for most cases of hereditary breast cancers and ovarian cancers.
+Inherited mutations in genes known as BRCA1 or BRCA2 are responsible for most cases of hereditary breast cancers and ovarian cancers.
+Women with BRCA1 mutations have a 55% to 65% lifetime risk for breast cancer.
+For BRCA2 mutations, the lifetime risk for breast cancer is around 45%.

 BRCA gene mutations are present in only about 0.5% of the overall population.
 Jewish women of Eastern European (Ashkenazi) descent have a higher prevalence (2.5%) of BRCA gene mutations.
 However, BRCA gene mutations can occur in women of all ethnic backgrounds.

-Screening for BRCA Genes: The U.S. Preventive Services Task Force (USPSTF) recommends BRCA screening for women at high risk due to family history.
-The USPSTF does not recommend routine genetic screening or testing in women whose family history does not suggest BRCA mutations.
+The USPSTF recommends BRCA screening for women at high risk due to family history.
 Women who do not have a family history of breast cancer have a low probability of inheriting BRCA genetic mutations and do not need to be tested.

-Other Genetic Mutations: Other genes associated with increased hereditary breast cancer risk include:
+Other genes more commonly associated with increased hereditary breast cancer risk include:

-Mutations in the PALB2 gene significantly increase risk.
-Researchers are continuing to make progress in discovering genetic variants of breast cancer.
+Researchers are continuing to make progress in discovering molecular subtypes of breast cancer.

-Because growth of breast tissue is highly sensitive to estrogens, the more estrogen a woman is exposed to over her lifetime, the higher her risk for breast cancer.
+Because growth of breast tissue is dependent on estrogen, the more estrogen a woman is exposed to over her lifetime, the higher her risk for breast cancer.

-Duration of Estrogen Exposure: Early age at menarche (first menstrual period) or later age at menopause may slightly increase a woman's risk for breast cancer.
+Early menarche (first menstrual period) or later menopause may slightly increase a woman's risk for breast cancer.

-Breastfeeding: Studies have been mixed on whether breastfeeding decreases breast cancer risk.
+Study results have been mixed on whether breastfeeding decreases breast cancer risk.
 Breastfeeding reduces a woman's total number of menstrual cycles and thereby estrogen exposure, which may account for its possible protective effects.
-Some studies suggest that the longer a woman breast-feeds, the lower her risk, and that breastfeeding may be especially protective for women with a family history of breast cancer.
+Some studies suggest that the longer a woman breast-feeds, the lower her risk for breast cancer, and that breastfeeding may be especially protective for women with a family history of breast cancer.

 In general, most doctors recommend that women use HT only for short-term (1 to 2 years) relief of menopausal symptoms.
 Current guidelines advise initiating hormone therapy around the time of menopause when women are in their 40s or 50s.
 Starting HT past age 59 may increase the risk for breast cancer and other health problems.